gioele-bernardini/CTF/general-skills/medium/NO_WRITEUP.md

 >P.s.!

-There were *3* challenges extremely hard for me, which do not deserve a writeup (afterall I did not solve either!) but *really* deserve to be kept in mind, just in case something similiar might pop up someday!
+There were *3* challenges *extremely* hard for me, which do not deserve a writeup (afterall I did not solve either!) but **really** deserve to be kept in mind, just in case something similiar might pop up someday!

 - **special**
 - **special**
 - **sans-alpha**

+That's it!